 Soy de (place) - I come from (place)

 Do you know how to speak Spanish?
 Perhaps you can send in some translations to help the visitors of this site.
-Below are a list of common words and phrases that people are looking to be translated from English to Spanish:
+Below are a list of key words and phrases in English that people are looking to be translated into Spanish.